-Intra-group balances, transactions and cash flows and any unrealised profits arising from intra-group transactions with controlled subsidiaries are eliminated in full in preparing the consolidated financial statements.
-Unrealised losses resulting from intra-group transactions with controlled subsidiaries are eliminated in the same way as unrealised gains but only to the extent that there is no evidence of impairment.
+Intra-group balances, transactions and cash flows and any unrealised profits arising from intra-group transactions with the controlled subsidiary are eliminated in full in preparing the consolidated financial statements.
+Unrealised losses resulting from intra-group transactions with the controlled subsidiary are eliminated in the same way as unrealised gains but only to the extent that there is no evidence of impairment.